alexEnsimag/firefly/README.md

 ## EssayAnalyzer

 A simple and efficient tool to cound predefined words in essays with configurable parameters and Docker support.
+Top 10 words are shown in `data/results.json`.

 ### 🚀 How to run

-#### Compile and Run Locally (CLI Mode)
+#### Compile and run locally (CLI mode)

 Requirements: Go 1.24 or higher